 - include anything they know to be false or misleading.

-From 27 August, landlords must provide insurance information in any new tenancy agreement, including whether or not the property is insured, and the excess amount of any policies relevant to the tenant’s liability for destruction or damage.
+Since 27 August 2019, landlords must provide insurance information in any new tenancy agreement, including whether or not the property is insured, and the excess amount of any policies relevant to the tenant’s liability for destruction or damage.

 Landlords will also need to include a statement informing tenants that a copy of each insurance policy for the property is available on request, unless copies have already been provided.